The Early Days: Post-War Era and the Importance of Economic Intelligence

 From Newspaper Clippings to 350 Scrapers

-The history of intent signals illustrates a major technological transformation.
+The history of intent signals is a story about the same insight getting faster and more precise over time.
 In the 1950s, press archivists manually clipped articles to identify commercial opportunities.
 Today, Rodz operates more than 350 scrapers querying 250+ sources in real time, capable of detecting 108 signal types with 222 possible configurations per signal.
 What once took days of manual monitoring is now automated and delivered to sales teams in under 48 hours.
-The volume of data processed has been multiplied by a factor that defies quantification, but the principle remains the same: detecting the right moment to reach out.
-To explore this modern infrastructure in detail, check out the complete Rodz API reference with its endpoints, rate limits, and error handling.

 Frequently Asked Questions